alice-biometrics/petisco/docs/application.md

 `Subscribers` (or handlers) are very useful on Event Streaming Architectures, where use cases publish domain events and subscribers handle them.

-### Subscribe to all messages

-If you want to create a subscriber to handle all the message, you have to extend from `AllMessageSubscriber`.
+* **Subscribe to all messages:** If you want to create a subscriber to handle all the message, you have to extend from `AllMessageSubscriber`.

-???+ example

     ```python
     from petisco import AllMessageSubscriber, Message, Container